 And through each phase of my up and down diet journey, I ALWAYS waited until I lost the weight again until I bought new clothes.
 Which just left me depressed and feeling like a failure when I would end up gaining it back…

-Let me tell you why waiting until you lose weight before you buy clothes is the worst idea ever.
+Let me tell you why waiting until you lose weight before you buy clothes is not a good idea:

-1. It keeps you feeling like shit about yourself.
+1. It keeps you feeling like crap about yourself.

 When you don’t have clothes that fit you, you feel awful about yourself.
 Plain and simple.
 When every single piece of clothing you own is too tight, too constricting, or doesn’t fit now, you’ll feel horrible about your body every time you get dressed.